 Lawson Craddock's Amazing Last-Place Finish In The Tour De France

-A broken shoulder blade; cobblestone roads; the Alps and Pyrenees: none of them were enough to stop U.S. cyclist Lawson Craddock from finishing the Tour de France on Sunday.
-Wearing number 13, he suffered a bad crash on the race's first day – and refused to quit.
+A fractured shoulder blade, cobblestone roads, the Alps and Pyrenees: None was enough to stop U.S. cyclist Lawson Craddock from finishing the Tour de France on Sunday.
+Wearing number 13, he suffered a bad crash on the race's first day — and refused to quit.

-"It's been an incredibly testing three weeks," Craddock said, via his team's website.
+"It's been an incredibly testing three weeks," Craddock said via his team's website.
 "I've pushed myself well beyond my limits.
 There were many times during the race that I wasn't sure if I could make it, but the encouragement and generosity the whole world has shown me motivated me every step of the way.
 To reach the finish line in Paris has been incredibly emotional."

-In finishing last, Craddock won thousands of new admirers by finishing at all.
-He broke his scapula on July 7, the victim of a hard crash triggered by a skittering water bottle.
-In addition to a fracture, he suffered a gash along his right eyebrow that required stitches to close.
+Craddock finished last, and won thousands of new admirers by finishing at all.
+He fractured his scapula on July 7, the victim of a hard crash triggered by a skittering water bottle.
+He also had a gash along his right eyebrow that required stitches to close.

-After he was examined on the day of the crash, Craddock gamely talked with reporters, saying he would see how he felt sitting on his bike the next morning – but then his voice trailed off, as the emotion of possibly withdrawing, seeing his hard work and training undone by a water bottle, overcame him.
-Afterwards, he said he'd keep riding to support his home track, back in Houston.
+After he was examined that day, Craddock gamely talked with reporters and said he would see how he felt sitting on his bike the next morning – but then his voice trailed off, as the emotion of possibly withdrawing, seeing his hard work and training undone by a water bottle, overcame him.
+Afterward, he said he'd keep riding to support his home track back in Houston.

 🎥 An update on @lawsoncraddock pic.twitter.com/uoGciIzoxr— EF Education First - Drapac p/b Cannondale (@Ride_Argyle) July 7, 2018